NilsRuf/hka-embedded-iot/app/Exercise1.md

 Configure the button to trigger an interrupt when pressed.
 You may find useful resources on how to do that [here](https://docs.zephyrproject.org/latest/hardware/peripherals/gpio.html).
 When the button is pressed, all LEDs should stop blinking.
 When pressed again, the original blinking pattern should start.

-## Task 4: Using the color sensors
-The Thingy91 also has color sensors (three of them for each color).
-Find out how to control them and take measurements in specific intervals.
-Log the measurements with the logging API.

-Hint: The color sensors are also controlled using GPIOs.